Adnan25z/DockerKubernetes/README.md

 # Docker and Kubernetes

-## Overview
+## Purpose
-Docker and Kubernetes are essential tools for modern software development and deployment, providing a consistent and scalable environment.
+This repository serves as my personal reference and log of my progress in understanding Docker and Kubernetes.

 ## Topics Covered
 - **Foundation:**